John Montgomery Glover: Early life

-He was admitted to the bar and commenced practice in St. Louis, Missouri.

-He moved to California in 1850 and continued the practice of his profession.
+He was admitted to the bar and commenced practice in St. Louis, Missouri, later moving to California in 1850 and continuing to practice law.

-He returned to Knox County, Missouri, in 1855 to take charge of his father's affairs.
+He returned to Knox County, Missouri in 1855 to take charge of his father's affairs.

 Career

 During the Civil War served as colonel of the Third Regiment, Missouri Volunteer Cavalry, beginning September 4, 1861.
 His service with the regiment was in a variety of points within Missouri and Arkansas.
 At various points during his service, he detached as the Commander of the District of Rolla, the Sub-District of Pilot Knob and the 2nd Brigade, Cavalry Division, Department of the Missouri.
 On February 23, 1864, he tendered his resignation in Springfield, Illinois, on account of impaired health.

 He served as collector of internal revenue for the third district of Missouri from December 1, 1866, until March 3, 1867.

 Glover was elected as a Democrat to the Forty-third, Forty-fourth, and Forty-fifth Congresses (March 4, 1873 – March 3, 1879).

 He served as chairman of the Committee on Expenditures in the Department of the Treasury (Forty-fifth Congress).

 He was an unsuccessful candidate for renomination in 1878.